Your booking is safe with Virgin Holidays

 Smugglers Cove Resort & Spa offers a great value family holiday.
 This all-inclusive, village-style resort is set in 45 acres for you to enjoy, situated beside the beach on the northern tip of the island.
 The restaurant choices include Italian, St Lucian Creole and Seafood, International buffet cuisine and also a new Pan-Asian restaurant which is open for dinner for adults over 16 years.
 There are 7 swimming pools to choose from, 2 dedicated to adults only and kids have lots more fun in store with their own club, offering an amazing array of activities, which is sure to keep the little ones amused.
 Active guests will find plenty to do – how about a set or 2 of tennis or archery?
 Water lovers can take out a kayak or try their hand at windsurfing around the bay.
 Treatments* are available at the Namaste Spa and those in search of their inner spirit can enjoy Yoga, Pilates or T'ai Chi (all with instruction).
 Of course, there are quiet spots around the resort, with an adults-only restaurant for evening dining.

 357 rooms in various single-storey buildings set in the tropical gardens or overlooking Smugglers Cove.
 All with air-conditioning, TV, coffee maker, safe, iron and board, private bath and shower, and hairdryer.
-Standard Rooms are located around the complex, with 1 king-size bed, sleeping max 3 adults or 2 adults and 2 children (up to 16 years of age).
+Standard Rooms are located around the complex, with 1 king-size bed, sleeping max 3 adults or 2 adults and 2 children.
 Early Bird Standard Rooms - Book early to receive a discounted Standard Room (sleeps max 2 adults and 1 child under 7 years).

 Deluxe Garden View Rooms - located around the complex – with 1 king-size bed or 2 double beds, sleeping max 3 adults or 2 adults and 2 children.